 The Post-9/11 GI Bill allows service members to transfer all or some unused education benefits to their spouse or dependent children.
 For more information, see the VA's Web page on transferability options.

-The Yellow Ribbon Program supplements Post-9/11 GI Bill benefits at participating private universities, like Yale.
-Yellow Ribbon provides additional funding for tuition costs above the 9/11 GI Bill maximum.
-Students must qualify for 100% of the 9/11 GI benefit to receive the Yellow Ribbon supplement.
+The Yellow Ribbon Program supplements the Post 9/11 GI benefit at participating private universities, like Yale.
+Yellow Ribbon provides additional funding for tuition costs above the Post 9/11 GI Bill maximum.
+Students must qualify for 100% of the Post 9/11 GI benefit to receive the Yellow Ribbon supplement.
+The benefit and eligibility rates are found on the Certificate of Eligibility (COE).
 For more information, see the VA’s Education and Training website.

 The Montgomery GI Bill offers higher-education and training benefits to veterans and service members who agree to a specified reduction in pay during their first year of active service.
 For more information, see the VA’s Education and Training website.